jocelynewalker/STA380/Final_Walker_Seth_Nesfeder_Choudhary.md

 **What variables appear to be confounding?**

-First, I built a correlation matrix to identify how each of the building predictors are related.
+First, we built a correlation matrix to identify how each of the building predictors are related.

 -   We see that a building’s Green Rating is slightly positively correlated with Class A, more desirable buildings and negatively